turingschool/front-end-curriculum/lessons/module-1/intro-to-flexbox.md

   <p>Fork <a href="https://codepen.io/ameseee/pen/PrQObO">this</a> CodePen to your account.
 One-by-one, uncomment lines 3, 4, 12, 13, and 14.
 Take note of what impact each "uncomment" has.
 Identify the containers and items each time Flexbox is used.
 After you make predictions about what each declaration does, read up on them on <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">CSS Tricks</a>.
 Do <strong>not</strong> read about every single thing on the page; use <code>cmd + f</code> to search for specific properties!</p>
 </div>

 **NOTE:** Many of the examples used in this document contain a set of colored boxes.
 However, you won't find the styles for those boxes in the CSS.
-They are loaded in the CSS Pen settings, thanks to whoever made this: https://s3-us-west-2.amazonaws.com/s.cdpn.io/t-340/flexbox-playground.css !
+They are loaded in the CSS Pen settings, thanks to whoever made [this](https://s3-us-west-2.amazonaws.com/s.cdpn.io/t-340/flexbox-playground.css)!

 ## Creating a Flex Container